DivyanshuProjects/CTF-Writeups-Hacker-101/H1 Thermostat.md

 🧰 Alternative Tools to Try
 Here are a few other tools you might want to experiment with for deeper analysis:

-apktool – great for decoding resources and manifest files.
+apktool — great for decoding resources and manifest files.

-MobSF (Mobile Security Framework) – an all-in-one automated analysis tool.
+MobSF (Mobile Security Framework) — an all-in-one automated analysis tool.

-Frida or Xposed – for runtime dynamic analysis if static doesn't cut it.
+Frida or Xposed — for runtime dynamic analysis if static doesn’t cut it.

 📝 Final Thoughts
 This was a fun and educational challenge that tested basic Android reverse engineering skills.
-If you're new to mobile CTFs, this is a great starting point.
+If you’re new to mobile CTFs, this is a great starting point.
 And remember — always think like both an attacker and a developer.

 Stay curious, stay persistent, and happy hacking!
 — Divyanshu